Windows and GPT FAQ

 Windows XP and later versions of Windows differ from Windows 2000 in that basic and extended partitions are preferentially converted to a single 0x42 partition, rather than being retained as multiple distinct 0x42 partitions as on Windows 2000.

-Can a system contain a mix of GPT and MBR dynamic disks?
+A system containing a mix of GPT and MBR dynamic disks

 Yes.
 For more information, see What about mixing and matching GPT and MBR disks on the same system?

 You can access the GPT disk partitions of different types using the tools that are listed in the following table.

 |Diskpart.efi Disk Partition Tool||ESP MSR Data|

 |Diskpart.exe Disk Partition Tool||ESP MSR Data|